census-instrumentation/opencensus-specs/stats/Export.md

 * `ViewData`: encapsulates `View` data aggregation.

 ### AggregationData
 An AggregationData describes the result of data aggregation.
-The library MUST define an AggregationData for each Aggregation types defined.
+The library SHOULD define an AggregationData for each Aggregation types defined.

-The library MUST provide support for multiple types of Aggregations:
+The library SHOULD provide support for multiple types of Aggregations:
 * `CountData`: data generated for a `Count` aggregation.
 * `SumDataDouble` and `SumDataInt`: data generated for a `Sum` aggregation based on the `Measure` type.